Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 }
 ```

-Based on the configured `initialValue`, the first resulting URL polled target will be `https://myserver/my-api?from=1641290851`, and the subsequent resulting polled targets will look like `https://myserver/my-api?from=1641377251`.
+Based on the configured `initialValue`, the first call to the target URL will be `https://myserver/my-api?from=1641290851`, and the subsequent calls, according to the configured polling period will be : `https://myserver/my-api?from=1641377251`, `https://myserver/my-api?from=1641377311`, `https://myserver/my-api?from=1641377371`, etc

 {{< alert title="Note" >}}
-`initialValue` is not used by the HTTP poller publisher if there were some subscriptions beforehand that has been closed.
-It is used by the HTTP poller publisher for the first subscription and if no subscription has been closed before.
-{{< /alert >}}

-{{< alert title="Note" >}}
+* `initialValue` is used when the HTTP Poller Publisher starts publishing data to a topic for the first time.
-If no `initialValue` is configured, the first request made by the HTTP poller publisher will be done with the default timestamp : `currentRequestTimestamp` - `pollingPeriod`.
+* If no `initialValue` is configured, the first request made by the HTTP poller publisher will be done with the default dateTime : `currentRequestDateTime` - `pollingPeriod`.
 Subsequents requests are not impacted.

   {{< /alert >}}

 ## Pagination